hubidu/ava-codeceptjs/README.md

 - Mark tests as critical and "fire event" (e. g. send http request) when test fails
 - Still problems creating screenshot directories (on windows in watch mode when visual studio code is running)
 - Could automatically run selenium standalone in dev mode
-- DOES NOT WORK: Make full page screenshots
 - Need a cool full-text search to find tests efficiently
 - Extend Auto-Wait to all methods which are using selectors
 - Also save screenshots on failed ava assertions